andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   <div class="active">Optimizing</div>
 </div>

-<h2>🍕 #6 Partitioned Tables</h2>
+<h2>🍕 6—Partitioned Tables</h2>

-- As the `orders` table grows large, it's more difficult to modify and performance worsens
+⛁ As the `orders` table grows large, it's more difficult to modify and performance worsens
-- Let's use table partitioning to slice it up, maintaining good performance and making modifications easier
+- Let's use declaractive table partitioning<sup><a href="#footnote-1-7">1</a></sup> to slice it up, maintaining good performance and making modifications easier
 - Our partitioned table uses a CPK (`supplier_id`, `id`)

 ---